Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 ## Host requirements by layer

-The host structure should be evaluated by layer, because each layer needs different kinds of support.
+The host structure should be evaluated by layer, because each layer needs different kinds of stewardship.

 | Layer | Host requirement |
 | --- | --- |